Viola volcanica Gillies ex Hook. & Arn.

-Viola volcanica is a small, stemless, annual or short-lived perennial that forms stunning dome-shaped rosettes of beautifully textured leaves.
-The rosettes are up to 2 inches (5 cm) tall and up to 3.6 inches (9 cm) in diameter.
-Leaves are semi-succulent, in shades of brown, with hairy and scalloped margins and in various shades of brown.
-Flowers are small, about 0.6 inches (1.5 cm) in diameter, with five petals, white with violet veins, and a yellow throat.
+Viola volcanica is a small, stemless annual or short-lived perennial that forms stunning dome-shaped rosettes of beautifully textured leaves.
+The rosettes grow up to 2 inches (5 cm) tall and up to 3.6 inches (9 cm) in diameter.
+Leaves are semi-succulent, in various shades of brown, and with hairy and scalloped margins and in various shades of brown.
+Flowers are small, about 0.6 inches (1.5 cm) in diameter, and have five white petals with violet veins and a yellow throat.
 They appear in late spring and early summer.

 How to Grow and Care for Viola volcanica

 As one of the Rosulate Violas, V. volcanica has a reputation for being difficult to keep alive.
 Cold conditions, soil that contains adequate amounts of nutrients, and as much light as possible, are essential.

 Soil: This plant grows in relatively bare loose soils, which are often volcanic in origin.

 Hardiness: V. volcanica can withstand temperatures as low as 0 to 50 °F (-17.8 to 10 °C), USDA hardiness zones 7a to 11b.

-Propagation: Rosulate Violas are grown only from seed and with some patience.
+Propagation: V. volcanica is grown only from seed and with some patience.

 Learn more at How to Grow and Care for Rosulate Violas.